-After the recent storms, we received a few customer questions about fixing a Weatherhead.
-Maybe you don’t recognize the name, but weather heads exist in many homes and buildings.
+After the recent storms, we received a few customer questions about fixing a weatherhead.
+Maybe you don’t recognize the name, but electrical weatherheads exist in many homes and buildings.
 You’ve probably seen them many times.

 What is Weatherhead?